 Instructions

-- Peel carrots.
-Slice carrots into coins, cutting any very large pieces in half.
+- Scrub and rinse your carrots.
+Slice carrots into thick coins, slicing any very large coins in half to create half-moons.

 - In a large skillet over medium heat, add olive oil.
-When hot, add carrots, salt and pepper.
-Cook for 5 to 7 minutes, stirring occasionally, until carrots are lightly browned and almost cooked through.
+When oil is warm, add carrots, salt and pepper.
+Cook for 5 to 7 minutes, stirring occasionally, until carrots are lightly browned on all sides and almost cooked through.

 - Add honey and toasted sesame seeds to pan.
 Stir to coat carrots.
 Cook for an additional 2 minutes, or until sauce thickens slightly and carrots can be easily pierced through with a fork.
 Remove from heat and serve.